-Go discover the inner workings and the broad scope of the American justice system through the Southern New Hampshire University BS in Justice Studies with a Terrorism & Homeland Security Concentration.
+Go discover the inner workings and the broad scope of the American justice system through the Southern New Hampshire University Bachelor of Science in Justice Studies with a concentration in Terrorism & Homeland Security.

 You can train to become a qualified and knowledgeable anti-terrorism and homeland security professional prepared to step into today's ever-changing security challenges.